KevinLu0102/Pokedex/README.md

 ## Installing the Application

-To use the Pokédex iOS application, follow these steps:
+To run the Pokédex iOS application, follow these steps:

 1. Open Xcode, select Integrate -> Clone from the top menu -> Paste the URL